 The flats were built in the 1930’s and at one time was the most developed garden square of private housing in London.
 The 10-storey development of over 1200 flats has been described as one of London’s most notable apartment blocks and has had a number of both famous and notorious residents in its time.

 Initial water samples taken from the flexible shower hose and bathroom sink of the affected resident’s flat tested positive for Legionella.
 Subsequent information taken from the apartment block’s own website indicated there were a total of three confirmed Legionnaires’ disease cases within Nelson, Beatty and Hawkins Houses.
-The third and final case was confirmed by Public Health England on 1st July 2019.
+The third and final case was confirmed by Public Health England on 1st July 2019, shortly after the London Evening Standard reported this as a Legionella outbreak.

 The Legionella sampling programme alone was reported to include 3 flats per floor in each house on a weekly basis initially and which led to multiple further remedial actions.
 A programme was also undertaken to significantly increase occupant awareness of the factors which can increase water hygiene and Legionella risks.
 A Dolphin Square Water Safety Group was also subsequently convened to meet monthly to oversee the critical aspects of Legionella and other waterborne pathogen risk management.